DerrickLamers/cncjswiki/Setup-Guide:-Raspberry-Pi-|-Install-Node.js-via-Package-Manager-*(Recommended)*.md

 2019-10-04T22:45:16.701Z - info init Loading configuration from "/home/pi/.cncrc"
 2019-10-04T22:45:17.931Z - info init Starting the server at http://127.0.1.1:8000
 ```
 That means the CNCjs server is running, ready to accept connections from a browser.
-Start the Chromium browser on your Pi (other browsers than Chromium will probably work too) and enter the URL "127.0.1.1:8000" (alternatively, you can write that as "localhost:8000").
+Start the Chromium browser on your Pi (other browsers than Chromium will probably work too) and enter the URL "localhost:8000" (without the quotes).
 It should say "Loading" and after a few seconds the CNCjs user interface should appear in the browser.

 To stop the CNCjs server, type ^C (Ctrl-C) in the terminal.